-Lori Murphy: So you say connection is really important.
-In terms of what truly inspires most employees, is it connection?
+Lori: So, you say connection is really important.
+So, in terms of what truly inspires most employees is it connection?
 Is there something else?
 Can you tell us a little bit more about that?

-Kristi Hedges: Well, when it comes down to it, what most inspires people is conversation.
-I'll go even further.
+Kristi: Well, when it comes down to it, what most inspires people is conversation.
+So, I'll go even further.
 Most people told me that they were inspired by one-on-one, rather informal conversations.
-So we think about how we practice what we want to say and we want to get our words exactly right.
+So you know we think about how we practice what we want to say and we want to get our words exactly right.
 That's not the stuff that inspires us.

-I call them inspire path conversations because they have some particular characteristics which I'm sure we'll talk about as we go.
+And then I call them "Inspire Path" conversations, because they had some particular characteristics which I'm sure that we'll talk about as we go.
 But one of them was that they weren't forced.
-They weren't said in order to influence somebody.
+They weren't said or to influence somebody.
 They were offered with no strings attached.
 They were particular conversations that sort of created space for people to think differently about themselves and about the opportunities in front of them.
-And they were conversations that tended to linger, right?
-They might not have been all that memorable to the person delivering them.
-But to the person receiving them, they really stuck with them.
+And they were conversations that tended to linger, right.
+They might not have been all that memorable to the person delivering them, but to the person receiving them they really stuck with them.

-Lori Murphy: You talked about space.
-In the book you call it an inspirational space and giving others the gift of attention.
-I wonder if you could elaborate on those concepts.
+Lori: You talk about space.
+So, in the book you called it "Inspirational Space," and giving others the gift of attention.
+I wonder if you would elaborate on those concepts.

-Kristi Hedges: Well, if we think about how much of our attention throughout the day is distracted attention and then also juxtapose that with when somebody gives us their full attention, how that feels to us, you kind of get a sense for where I'm going with this.
-When people talk about people who inspired them in conversations they had, they would say things like they focused on me, they always had time for me, they made me feel like the most important person in their life at that moment.
-Even though I know they had a lot going on, the light that they were able to shine on me in that space was really received like a gift.
+Kristi: Well, if we think about how much of our attention throughout the day is distracted attention, and then also juxtapose that when somebody gives us their full attention - how that feels to us - and you kind of get a sense for where I was going with this.
+When people talked about people who inspired them in a conversation they had, they would say things like, "They focused on me, and they always had time for me.
+They made me feel like the most important person in their life at that moment.
+Even though I know that they had a lot going on, the light that they were able to shine on me in that space was really received like a gift."

-So if you think about the people that you go to for advice or that you enjoy being around, they aren't looking at their phone the whole time or looking over your shoulder or distractedly making eye contact around the room.
-They are just looking at you.
-That doesn't come naturally to a lot of people especially in the times that we live in, and so we have to cultivate that a little bit.
-I often say that listening feels like care and attention feels like respect.
-It's funny.
-When

-I put that up in a workshop, people will be busily writing it down I think because it lands with us.

-Lori Murphy: Can you say that again?
-Kristi Hedges: Sure.
+And so if you think about the people that you go to for advice, or that you enjoy being around, they aren't looking at their phone the whole time or looking over your shoulder, or distractedly making eye contact around the room.
+They're just looking at you.
+And so that doesn't come naturally to a lot of people, especially in the times that we live in.
+And so, we have to cultivate that a little bit.
+And I often say that listening feels like care and attention feels like respect.
+And, it's funny that when I'll put that up in a workshop people will be busily writing it down because I think because it lands with us.
+Lori: Would you say that again?

+Kristi: Sure.

-Lori Murphy: I do think our listeners are going to want to hear it and really take it in.
-So listening feels like care?
+Lori: Because I do think that our listeners are going to want to hear it and really take it in.
+So listening feels like care...

-Kristi Hedges: Listening feels like care, and attention feels like respect.
-And of course the opposite is true as well.
+Kristi: Listening feels like care and attention feels like respect.
+And, of course, the opposite is true as well.